1D nonlinear backward stochastic differential equations: a unified theory and applications: Open problems

 For each $\xi\in L^p$, is the solution $(Y_t,Z_t)_{t\in\T}$ to the last BSDE with $(|Y_t|^p)_{t\in\T}$ being of class (D) unique?
 We note that the generator $g$ is not uniformly continuous in $z$, while the uniqueness assertion (iv) of \cref{thm:3.3} requires the uniform continuity of the generator $g$ in $z$.
+Consider the following BSDE: